wazuh/wazuh-documentation/source/cloud-service/getting-started/starting-faq.rst

 .. meta::
   :description: Learn about some FAQ while getting started.

 While starting with Cloud Service some questions may arise.
-This list answers some of the most frequently questions about getting Wazuh Cloud Service ready for the first time.
+This list answers some of the most frequent questions about getting Wazuh Cloud Service ready for the first time.

 - `What is Wazuh Cloud Service?`_